OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Administration_and_Organisation.md

 to separate them by line breaks, i.e. each e-mail address has to be put into one separate row.

+### Distribution to owners/coaches/participants

- **Distribution to owners/coaches/participants:** By checking this box you those member groups you would like to send a message.
+By checking this box you
+those member groups you would like to send a message.
 When selecting coaches or participants, chose in a second step whether you wish to address all members, or either course or group members. (if no box is checked, no mail is